roguesupport/FreeContributor/README.md

  - Backup the original configuration file
  - Download and merge domains lists from various sources.
- - Create a cron job to automaticly update the hosts file, default every week (optional)
+ - Create a cron job to automaticly update the lists (default every month)

 ## Benefits and Features